 The goal of an iBuyer is to help you sell your home in a simpler, more convenient, and less stressful way.

 Currently, you can buy and sell a home at the same time with Opendoor.
 We’ll align your timelines so you don’t have to move twice (or into your in-laws basement or hotel) and we’ll also give you complimentary 3-day Late checkout if you buy and sell with us.
 And if you’re looking for a new home build, we also have over 50 trade-in partnerships with the top national home builders.

 Selling to an iBuyer: what is the process?

 The process varies based on the company you choose, but the goal is often the same: to help you sell your home in a simpler, more convenient, and less stressful way.

 When selling to Opendoor you can sell directly to us or with the representation of an agent.
 Here’s how the process works:

 - Request an offer.
 It’s free to request an offer, and there’s no obligation to accept.
 If your home meets our criteria, we respond with a competitive, all cash offer on your home in 48 hours.

 - Take some time to think about it.Your offer is valid for 5 days.
 It breaks down your home value; our transaction fee and closing costs; and, of course, your estimated net proceeds—the money you pocket.

 - Choose a closing date and move when you’re ready.
 Once repairs are resolved, you choose the date you want to close.
 Here’s more on the closing process for sellers.
-You can move out in 10 days or 60 days, it’s up to you.
+You can move out in as few as 14 days and up to 60 days.
 After you close, you get paid in a matter of days and move on to the next big thing—like finding your next home.

 There are a lot of reasons to sell a home.
 The “right decision” is a function of what you value most in a transaction.
 For example, you may prefer convenience over maximum offer price or vice versa.